jockbert/monkey_test/DOCUMENTATION.md

     .assert_true(|v| v.len() >= 0);
 ```

-#### Example size
+#### Configure example size

-Some, but not all, generators generate examples that have some sort of
-size dimension.
+Some generators produce examples with a size dimension, while others do not.

+If no example size is set, the [DEFAULT_EXAMPLE_SIZE] will be used for all
+generators in the test.

-The example size can be controlled using [Conf::with_example_size].
+The example size can be controlled for all generators in a test
+using [Conf::with_example_size].

 ```rust
 use monkey_test::*;